 - 2 oz fermented beverage (1/4 cup, see section above for options)

 - Mix equal parts (by weight) of flour and a fermented beverage in a glass container.

-- Loosely cover with tea towel and leave in a warm spot.
-Above the fridge works well.
+- Loosely cover with a tea towel and leave in a warm spot.
+Near a heater or above the fridge works well.

-- Stir vigorously every 12 hours until ready to use.
-Leave it for at least 24 hours, and up to 72 hours (3 days).
+- Stir vigorously twice a day until ready to use.
+This brings air into the ferment and prevents crusting.
+Let it ferment for at least 24 hours and up to 72 hours (3 days).